kapz28/All-the-projects/Welcome file.md

 A _way_ is an ordered collection of nodes, typically denoting a path, route, or boundary.
 GeoScenario defines two presets for ways:

-### Vehicle Path
+### Path

-Indicates that this way represents a path to be followed by a vehicle.
-Although JOSM connects nodes in ways with straight lines, this path will be converted into a spline when parsed by Unreal.
+Indicates that this way represents a path to be followed by a vehicle or pedestrian.
+A closed way that is when the first node and the last

 By default, a scenario agent will travel along a path at a constant speed.
 In order to specify a speed profile for an agent, that agent must have the **Use Speed Profile** (`usespeedprofile`) tag set to `true`, and be assigned to a path where every node has a nonzero `agentspeed` tag.